tutsplus/developing-a-woocommerce-theme/README.md

 ## Files

+This repository has two subdirectories:
+ - `start`: The starter theme for this course project.
+ - `completed`: The completed theme as developed in the course.

-The theme includes the following template files:
+The completed theme includes the following template files:
 * `archive.php`
 * `index.php`
 * `page.php` - for static pages